You may have heard this thing floating around about being able to free homeschool.

 Is it a myth?

-Is there are free curriculum for homeschool?
+Is there a free curriculum for homeschool?

 Are there free homeschool resources?